MagallonLuis005/MagallonLuis005.github.io/index.md

 This lab was about creating a C++ program that would allow the user to make a sandwich order, similar to the Mad Libs word game.
 I enjoyed working on this lab as I found it entertaining and fun to work on.
 In terms of programming, I believe that my performance was well.

 LAB 10, Part 1
 Lab 10, part 1, focused on organizing population data among California counties.
 While completing this lab, I struggled and had many points of confusion.
 Though it was difficult, I enjoyed this as it reminded me of the initial struggle for a brighter future outcome.
 My partner and I completed part 1 and performed well on this section.
-Overall, this lab was a good lesson for me as a beginner in computer science.
+Overall, this lab was a good lesson for me as a beginner in the computer science study field.